 UPPER SCHOOL COUNCILS, CLUBS, AND LEADERSHIP OPPORTUNITIES

-Membership to LCA’s chapter of the National Beta Club is granted to high school students beginning the second semester of the ninth grade with a transcript reflecting a 90 or above.
+Membership to LCA’s chapter of the National Beta Club is granted to high school students beginning the second semester of the ninth grade with a transcript reflecting a 90 percent or above.
 Grades are reviewed after the spring semester for the induction ceremony held the following fall.
 This club emphasized scholarship, leadership, and service.

 Book clubs are an opportunity for students to read and discuss books with their peers, and they are also a great way to get to know other students with similar interests.
 LCA currently has three book clubs: a Middle School club for girls, a Middle School club for guys, and an Upper School club for guys and girls combined.
 All three clubs meet in the Media Center once a month to discuss their books while enjoying a few snacks and each other’s company.
 Book clubs are led by Jessica Drobny, Jennifer Armstrong, and Ryan Saltamacchio.
 Students may join a club at any time, regardless of whether or not they have attended any previous meetings.

-In past years students students have read numerous books, such as Matched by Allie Condie, The Rise of the Wyrm Lord by Wayne Thomas Batson, Children of Exile by Margaret Peterson Haddix, Refugee by Alan Gratz, The False Prince by Jennifer A. Nielsen, Half Upon a Time by James Riley, and The Hobbit by J. R. R. Tolkien.
+In past years students have read numerous books, such as Matched by Allie Condie, The Rise of the Wyrm Lord by Wayne Thomas Batson, Children of Exile by Margaret Peterson Haddix, Refugee by Alan Gratz, The False Prince by Jennifer A. Nielsen, Half Upon a Time by James Riley, and The Hobbit by J. R. R. Tolkien.

 For more information or to join a club, please contact Jessica Drobny.